Transform CX with AI at the core of every interaction

 “To improve user experience, Genesys Cloud CX could consider simplifying the release of new features and increasing transparency around pricing.
 Additionally, providing clear channels for users to escalate and resolve issues, particularly those related to custom API development, would be beneficial as businesses continue to build on the platform.”
 Source

-Verdict: Genesys is a veteran player in customer interaction solutions, offering seamless service across geos.
+Verdict: Genesys is a veteran player in customer interaction solutions, offering seamless service across geographies.
 The software comes equipped with robust documentation, a strong library of resources and a developer forum to help you along the way.
 Users, however, report unreliable uptimes, lack of extensive customizations and frequent maintenance disruptions.

 Talkdesk